 Want to know if you’ve got your product branding strategy figured out, or if there are opportunities for improvement?
 Launch a brand positioning survey with a special focus on product branding strategies, to find out how individual products are influencing your brand image.

 Product branding is how you brand a single product using recognizable elements such as a logo, colours and copy.
 It’s an extension of your corporate brand, which comes directly into the hands of consumers.
+Sign up to send your first brand tracking survey with Attest.

 What are examples of product branding?

 It’s where branding, messaging and packaging comes together.
 Think of the Starbucks coffee cups shared on social media, the Lush soaps that have quirky copy on them or Apple products that are perfectly aligned with the company’s vision.
+Send your first brand tracking survey to learn what customers think about your branding and messaging.

 How do you brand a product?

 You start with a clear idea of your target group and interview customers.
 Then you look at what aspects of your company’s branding you can highlight in the product specifically, and double down on that, to create a stronger brand and a product everyone wants.
+If you’re looking to create a strong brand your customers will love, try our brand tracking templates.

 Nick joined Attest in 2021, with more than 10 years' experience in market research and consumer insights on both agency and brand sides.
 As part of the Customer Research Team team, Nick takes a hands-on role supporting customers uncover insights and opportunities for growth.